-Therefore, the calculation methods of the Group's ne result are complex and require judgement from management, more particularly related to the use of correct accounting data, operating data, and paramet imposed by the regulators.
-The use of incorrect accounting and operating data, and deviations in use assumptions, can have a material impact on the Grou net result.
+Therefore, the calculation methods of the Group's net result are complex and require judgement from management, more particularly related to the use of correct accounting data, operating data, and parameters imposed by the regulators.
+The use of incorrect accounting and operating data, and deviations in used assumptions, can have a material impact on the Group's net result.